 This novella will break you, but that’s okay.
 It’s absolutely worth it in order to experience this tale.
 Hightower’s writing is poignant and powerful.
 She is an extraordinary talent and I can’t wait to read more from her!

 Crossroads released from Off Limits Press on August 10, 2020.
-Click here to order the paperback directly from Off Limits or click the cover image above to order the book from my bookshop.org affiliates page.
+Click the cover image above to order the book from my bookshop.org affiliates page.

 It’s worth a mention that Crossroadswas the title launching the debut of Off Limits Press.
 Off Limits is a female-owned independent publisher focused on horror fiction.
 Support women in horror by pre-ordering titles straight from their site!

 A horrific western novella of cosmic proportions by John Boden